Oshlack/splatter-paper/Simple_A_basic_negative_binomal__.md

-* Simple - A basic negative-binomal counts with gamma distributed means.
+A basic negative-binomal counts with gamma distributed means.
 This simulation is included as a reference and is not meant to truly reproduce many of the features of scRNA-seq data.